By Harin Srimugayogam, GIS Student

 Just to be clear, I am not telling you how to stop procrastinating.
 There is plenty of advice on that already: google it.
 I just want to teach you how to get the most out of your procrastination session.

 The first method of productive time wasting you can deploy is trying to base your entertainment around a realistic setting.
 What I mean by that is when you decide to watch a TV show or movie, try to pick ones that are set in reality and not in a fictional universe.
-Shows [and movies] like Breaking Bad, Narcos, Se7en, Band of Brothers, The Fault in Our Stars and The Big Bang Theory are all great examples.
+Shows like Breaking Bad, Narcos, Se7en, Band of Brothers, The Fault in Our Stars and The Big Bang Theory are all great examples.
 You will find that these shows carry a much deeper meaning and often can be quite educational.
 They offer the potential to provide social or political commentary on the past, present or potential future or explore the minds of the most interesting people.
 Take Walter White from Breaking Bad.
 In the first episode, he’s a humble chemistry teacher who is diagnosed with lung cancer, just trying to make ends meet for his family.
 But by the end of the show, he’s the drug overlord of New Mexico.
 It’s his steady descent into madness and addiction that captivates us as viewers; it shows us just how close we are to the edge, that even the sanest of people are just one bad day away from destroying their lives.
 Shows like Breaking Bad don’t just offer philosophical insights to the human mind, but also inadvertently teach you things like how to make crystal meth.
 There’s a lot to be learnt from televised media, which is what makes it so great.
 Not only is there quality entertainment there, whether you like it or not, you will learn something and come out a smarter individual.

 Choosing to watch educational content would be extremely beneficial and surprisingly entertaining, so don’t throw eggs at me just yet.
 Many YouTube channels strive to deliver news and educate you in the most engaging method possible.
 Favourites of mine include Sourcefed, Kursgesagt, Sci Show and Crash Course.
 These channels actively engage you and ensure your amusement when learning about topics like quantum relativity.
 It’s also important to note that the political world has gotten very interesting because of one (ridiculously stupid) man, Donald Trump.
 This guy is comedy gold, however a fact that worries me is that he is in line to be the next leader of the free world.
 Despite that, he makes for an entertaining watch.